telerik/ajax-docs/controls/chart/building-radcharts/data-binding-radchart-to-objectdatasource-at-design-time.md

 ---
 title: Data Binding RadChart to ObjectDataSource at Design-Time
-page_title: Data Binding RadChart to ObjectDataSource at Design-Time | RadChart for ASP.NET AJAX Documentation
+page_title: Data Binding RadChart to ObjectDataSource at Design-Time - RadChart
-description: Data Binding RadChart to ObjectDataSource at Design-Time
+description: Check our Web Forms article about Data Binding RadChart to ObjectDataSource at Design-Time.
 slug: chart/building-radcharts/data-binding-radchart-to-objectdatasource-at-design-time
 tags: data,binding,radchart,to,objectdatasource,at,design-time
 published: True